A walking tour along a continuous route in central Japan.

 The Kiso Road is one of the most beautiful sections of the Nakasendo Way, our original tour that has become the classic walking tour in Japan.
 This short-stay, fully-guided walking tour follows the ancient Nakasendo Way through the Kiso Valley of central Japan and also reaches the high alpine Kaida Plateau.
 Our route takes us into a world far removed from the modern bustle of Japan’s megacities.
 We travel through some of the most picturesque and historical villages in the nation, stay in rural family-run Japanese inns and relax in onsen thermal hot spring baths.
 Meals are a treat of Japanese cuisine, and because we are deep in the rural mountains of Japan, ingredients include many locally grown vegetables, morsels foraged in the surrounding mountains and fresh-water fish caught in the nearby streams and rivers.

-The tour starts in Nagoya, from where we travel by train to the Kiso Road section of the Nakasendo Way.
+The tour starts in Ena or Nagoya, from where we travel to the Kiso Road section of the Nakasendo Way.
 Soon afterwards, we begin our walk in the traditional countryside of stepped paddy fields, shrines, farmhouses with carefully tended gardens, woods and hills.
 Further into the hills, our trail takes us through deep verdant forests, past fast-flowing mountain streams and waterfalls before we reach our destination for the night, an atmospheric inn in a remote hamlet.
 Here, physically and emotionally, we are a long way from the big cities into the old heart of Japan.

 More information about the history of the Nakasendo highway is available at our complementary website: Nakasendo Way: A Journey to the Heart of Japan.

-Day 1 Nagoya – Ena
+Day 1 Ena

 Meals: Dinner provided.